FirelightWP/easy-fancybox/readme.txt

 - **WordPress Amazon Associate**: A script provided by Amazon and the FancyBox script are incompatible.
 Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
 - **WP Slimstat** plugin interferes with the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.
-- When using **W3 Total Cache**, minification needs to be switched off.
-You can try to run **WP-Minify** alongside W3TC to be able to exclude fancybox files (as suggested above) ans still have page speed benefit from minification.
+- When using **W3 Total Cache**, disable (1) minification and (2) the option "Prevent caching of objects after settings change".
+If you really need minification, you can try to run **WP-Minify** alongside W3TC which allows exclusion of fancybox files as suggested above..

 = Theme conflicts =